Bachelor of Science (BS) in

 - BSC 216 Human Anatomy and Physiology II

-*Course requires a field placement component at a NAEYC accredited preschool.
+*Course requires a field placement component, preferably at a National Association for the Education of Young Children (NAEYC) accredited preschool.

 Child Life Concentration